Thomas Lawrence: Legacy

 The most extensive collections of Lawrence's work can be found in the Royal Collection, and the National Portrait Gallery in London.
-The Tate Britain, the National Gallery and the Dulwich Picture Gallery house smaller collections of his work in London.
+Tate Britain, the National Gallery and the Dulwich Picture Gallery house smaller collections of his work in London.
 There are a few examples of his work in the Holburne Museum of Art and the Victoria Art Gallery in Bath, and in Bristol City Museum and Art Gallery.
-In the United States, The Huntington Library houses Pinkie, and Lawrence's portraits of Elizabeth Farren, Lady Harriet Maria Conyngham, and the Calmady children are in the Metropolitan Museum of Art.
-In Europe, the Musée du Louvre has a few examples of Lawrence's work, and the Vatican Pinacoteca has a swagger portrait of George IV (presented by the king himself) as almost its only British work.
+In the United States, the Huntington Library houses Pinkie, and Lawrence's portraits of Elizabeth Farren, Lady Harriet Maria Conyngham, and the Calmady children are in the Metropolitan Museum of Art.
+In Europe, the Musée du Louvre has a few examples of Lawrence's work, and the Vatican Pinacoteca has a swagger portrait of George IV (presented by the King himself) as almost its only British work.

 In 2010 the National Portrait Gallery held a retrospective exhibition of Lawrence's work.
 The director of the National Portrait Gallery, Sandy Nairne, was quoted in The Guardian describing Lawrence as "…a huge figure.
 But a huge figure who we believe deserves a great deal more attention.
 He is one of the great painters of the last 250 years and one of the great stars of portraiture on a European stage."
 In December 2018, a portrait of Lady Selina Meade (1797–1872), who married the Count of Clam-Martinic, painted by Lawrence in Vienna in 1819, sold for £2.29 million at auction, a record for the artist.